 TO4 and TO5 are dedicated to climate change mitigation and adaptation.
 In addition, climate action issues can be mainstreamed into other TOs.
 Hence, ESIF can significantly contribute to the achievement of the climate objectives and the transition to a low-carbon and climate-resilient economy.

-European Territorial Cooperation (ETC), which is under the European Regional Development Fund (ERDF), will make a major contribution to the transition to a low-carbon and climate-resilient Europe.
+The European Regional Development Fund (ERDF) and the Cohesion Fund (CF) will make a major contribution to the transition to a low-carbon and climate-resilient Europe.

-This Fact Sheet outlines key issues to be considered when assessing climate mainstreaming in ETC programmes.
+This Fact Sheet outlines key issues to be considered when assessing climate mainstreaming for these funds.

-The ETC is a goal under the ERDF.
-The ERDF is one of the five European Structural and Investment Funds (ESIF) under the Common Provisions Regulation (CPR).
+The ERDF and the CF are part of the five European Structural and Investment Funds (ESIF) under the Common Provisions Regulation (CPR).
 These funds play a key role in achieving the Europe 2020 Strategy for smart, sustainable and inclusive growth.
 The five funds will contribute to the target that climate-related expenditure will represent at least 20 % of EU spending in the period 2014-2020, while helping to improve energy security, build a low-carbon, resource-efficient and climate-resilient economy that will boost Europe's competitiveness and create more and greener jobs.